shoberfd/CST-690-Assignment4/troubleshooting.md

 ### Data Assumptions

 The test data was generated using `data/generate_sample_data.py`.
 The script creates 200 initial flight reservations and intentionally introduces several anomalies to simulate real-world data issues.

+*NOTE* I could not find the "existing automation codebase" described in the assignment instructions, so I created one with flaws to be fixed with Copilot's help.

 * **Missing values:** Random `NaN` values were inserted into the `Ticket_Price` and `Booking_Status` columns.
 * **Duplicate records:** Three duplicate records were added to test the deduplication logic.